 The letter states the following:

 At this time, I am not prepared to review this inspection and the subsequent investigation as the Council acts as the appeal body under the Health Professions Act (HPA).
 If the investigation about your conduct leads to a hearing before a Hearing Tribunal, and there is an appeal, Council must remain impartial.
-Therefore, where there is an ongoing inspection or investigation process, neither I nor other members of Council will become engaged in the matter.
-I drew this to your attention in slightly different terms in my December 17, 2019 letter.
-My review of the additional materials from you since has highlighted for me just how closely your concerns, complaints and questions are intertwined with the inspection and the subsequent investigation process into your conduct.
+Therefore, with an ongoing inspection or investigation process, other members of the Council nor I will become engaged in the matter.
+I drew this to your attention in slightly different terms in my Dec 17th, 2019 letter.
+My review of the additional materials from you since has highlighted how closely your concerns, complaints and questions are intertwined with the inspection and the subsequent investigation process into your conduct.

 I hope that I may be of assistance in providing you with some background information about the complaints process:

 2. The inspection process and investigation process are key elements of the ACP’s mandate to protect and serve the public interest.
-It would not be appropriate for me or for the Council to become involved in that process, except to the extent permitted by the HPA.
+It would not be appropriate for the Council or for me to become involved in that process, except to the extent permitted by the HPA.
 The legislation has a process that is to be followed.
 That process does not involve review by the President or the Council, except if there is an appeal.

 2. Standards of Practice are established by the Council after going through the process set out in the HPA, which includes a requirement that the standards be made available to the members for comment and that the comments be considered by the Council before adopting the standards.
 The Registrar does not make the standards.
-Council considers any comments about the proposed standards before the Council adopts any standards.
-After considering the comments received, Council may choose to: reject the proposed standard; defer the proposed standard; adopt the proposed standard with changes, or adopt the proposed standard in its original form.
-Council’s focus in adopting the standards is protecting and serving the public interest.
+Council considers any comments about the proposed standards before Council adopts any standards.
+After considering the comments received, Council may choose to: reject the proposed Standard, defer the proposed Standard, adopt the proposed Standard with changes, or adopt the proposed Standard in its original form.
+Council’s focus in adopting the standards is on protecting and serving the public interest.

-In the case of the Standard respecting the insertion or removal of instruments, devices, or fingers under s16(1)(d)(i) and (ii) of the Pharmacists and Pharmacy Technicians Profession Regulation, Council made amendments to the Standard following receipt and review of comments from members, and adopted the standard as amended at its teleconference meeting on August 20, 2019.
+In the case of the Standard respecting the insertion or removal of instruments, devices, or fingers under s16(1)(d)(i) and (ii) of the Pharmacists and Pharmacy Technicians Profession Regulation, Council made amendments to the Standard following receipt and review of comments from members and adopted the Standard as amended at its teleconference meeting on Aug 20th, 2019.
 Council’s focus is described in the following excerpt from the minutes:

 “With the advent of Bill 21, and acute awareness to sexual abuse and sexual misconduct by health professionals, Council determined that it was in the interest of the public and the profession to establish a standard that clarifies the limitations of a pharmacist’s role when inserting or removing instruments, devices, or fingers beyond the anal verge or beyond the labia majora.”

-Once the investigation into your conduct is complete and, if there are any discipline proceedings and appeals and those are complete, either I or my successor may be willing to consider whether there are issues respecting this matter that fall within the authority of the Council and require further attention from Council.
+Once the investigation into your conduct is complete and, if there are any disciplinary proceedings and appeals are complete, my successor or I may be willing to consider whether there are issues respecting this matter that fall within the authority of the Council and require further attention from Council.